yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 System.getProperty("os.name").toLowerCase().contains("sunos")
 ```

-Another approach to OS detection (Windows vs. Linux vs. FreeBSD vs. MAC) is to check for file existence typically stored
+Another approach to OS detection (Windows vs. Linux vs. FreeBSD vs. MAC) is to check for the existence of files typically stored
 in differed locations on different systems, e.g., cmd.exe or ping, ifconfig, ipconfig, ip, telnet, netstat, ...
 Typical locations the command can be stored: